avalon-lang/avaloni/README.md

 This code is licensed under the MIT license.
 Please see the LICENSE file for the terms.

+## Acknowledgement

+Development of Avalon is being supported by the [Unitary Fund](https://unitary.fund) grant.
+My thanks to [Will J. Zeng](willzeng.com) for running the program.

 ## Copyright

 Copyright (c) 2018 Ntwali Bashige Toussaint